 7 is of course the seventh album by the Baltimore duo.
-They are sonically reminicent me of Julie Cruise from the Twin Peaks soundtracks with vocals whispered sweetly in headphones in a Cocteau Twins ambient floor gaze haze.
-Slow grooves synths and beats are punctuated with guitar twangs for good measure.
-Some of my favorite tracks are “Woo”, “Girl of the Year”
+They sonically remind me of Julie Cruise from the Twin Peaks soundtracks with vocals whispered sweetly in headphones in a Cocteau Twins ambient floor gaze haze.
+Slow grooves, synths and beats are punctuated with guitar twangs for good measure.
+Some of my favorite tracks are “Woo” and “Girl of the Year”.

 “Man Is Not A Bird” from their second album HaHa Sound, released 2003 on the Warp label.